torvalds/linux/Documentation/misc-devices/ibmvmc.rst

 hypervisor receives this information, it sends Add Buffer messages to the management partition to seed an initial pool of buffers for the new HMC connection.
-Finally, the hypervisor sends an Interface Open Response message, to indicate that it is ready for normal runtime messaging.
+Finally, the hypervisor sends an Interface Open Response message, to indicate that it is ready for analrmal runtime messaging.
 The following illustrates this VMC flow:

 ::